SSE Executive Education was born from the Swedish entrepreneurial and innovation spirit

 So now we celebrate 50 years.
 An honorable age.
 But after spending the years with both young and more experienced leaders with drive and enthusiasm, we know that age is just a figure.
 For those who are prepared to change their perspectives and indulge in lifelong learning, the future is always bright.

-November: An afternoon with inspirational seminars and key note speakers.
-More information will be published here shortly.
+October 4th: An afternoon with inspirational seminars and key note speakers.

 1909: The School of Economics opens its doors.

 1968: IFL (Institute for Business Management) is founded on behalf of the Swedish Employers' Association and the Swedish Government.

 1969: IFL opens its doors to the business community and offers tailor-made programs in business and leadership development as well as internationalization.

 1980 - 1990: New programs are introduced focusing on international issues.
 IFL delivers programs in Vietnam, Brazil, China and Africa.